puppetlabs/pcp-specifications/pcp/versions/2.0/message.md

 PCP Messages
 ===

-PCP messages are a JSON object.
+PCP messages are JSON objects.

 The content of an envelope is a JSON document that must match the following JSON schema: